Skip to main content

 • Difficulty breathing

-Symptoms of tularemia can look like other illnesses.
-If you have these symptoms, contact your doctor and be sure to tell them if you have had any recent tick or deer fly bites or contact with sick or dead animals.
+If you have these symptoms, contact a doctor.
+Tell them if you’ve had any recent bites by a tick or deer fly, or if you’ve had any contact with sick or dead animals.
+Symptoms of tularemia can match symptoms from other illnesses.

 When spending time outdoors: